EliteDev0227/angular-component-tree-master/README.md

 * Add more examples

 ## Contributing
-There are currently no unit tests (yet).
+run `npm run example:cli` and open [localhost:4200](http://localhost:4200) to test your code before submitting a pull request.

-However, if you wish to contribute code, you can run `npm run example:cli` and open [localhost:4200](http://localhost:4200) to test your code manually before submitting a pull request.
+Windows users - if it doesn't work try `npm run example:cli:win`.

 Please check the issues / project before starting to work on a feature / bug to make sure it's not already in progress.